-Maxine Waters Called Out Donald Trump (Again) In An Epic Interview
+Maxine Waters Shades Donald Trump In New York Times Magazine Interview

 Representative Maxine Waters is the gift that keeps giving.
 The California Democrat has emerged as one of the foremost voices in the fight to impeach President Donald Trump, and she has become famous, of late, for being brutally honest in interviews.